kolosek/base-api-phoenix/README.md

     plug Guardian.Plug.LoadResource, ensure: true end
 ```
 This pipeline can be defined directly in router.ex file, or can be defined in separate module, but still needs to be referenced here.
 When user tries to call some service his request is going to pass through pipeline.
 Note that this pipeline is specifically for **JSON API**.

-Okey, first we define that we're using plug pipeline and reference implementation module and module that is going to handle auth errors(we're going to create it).
-Next plug verifies that token is in request header, plug EnsureAuthenticated ensures that valid JWT token was provided and last plug loads resource by calling function *resource_from_claims/1* specified in CompanyApi.Guardian module.
+Okey, first we define that we're using plug pipeline and reference implementation module and module that is going to handle auth errors (we're going to create it).
+Next plug verifies that token is in request header,plug EnsureAuthenticated ensures that valid JWT token was provided and last plug loads resource by calling function *resource_from_claims/1* specified in CompanyApi.Guardian module.
 Since we're missing auth_error handling module add it in *lib/company_api/*.
 ```elixir
 defmodule CompanyApi.GuardianErrorHandler do